zidane0000/AI_Interview_Backend/README.md

 ## How we do this

 The backend is built using Go (Golang), a powerful and efficient programming language well-suited for backend development.
 It follows a microservices architecture to ensure scalability and maintainability.
-RESTful APIs are exposed to interact with the frontend and integrate with AI models for processing interview data.
+The API layer uses the [chi](https://github.com/go-chi/chi) router for flexible, RESTful routing and path parameter extraction.
+Handlers use well-defined DTOs, robust JSON parsing, validation, and consistent error handling.
+Logging middleware is included for observability.
+Comprehensive tests cover handlers, routing, and middleware.

 ## OpenAPI Specification